 Your hotel fitness center is available for your convenience.
 Clean and well-equipped, it’s the ideal place to complete your workout before you enjoy your day in Philadelphia.

 If you’re looking for a class instead, you have a lot of options.
 For yoga, visit Three Queens Yoga on Monroe Street.
-A single drop-in is $20, or you could attend the $10 community classes offered once a week.
-For kettlebells, try the new KTL, brought to you by the founders of the personal training studio Philly Phitness.
-They cater to beginners and advanced kettlebell users alike.
+A single drop-in is $25, or you could attend the $10 community classes offered once a week.
 Indoor cyclists will want to get on a bike at Revel Ride.
 This Philadelphia-born studio features three types of classes for those who love choreography, those who love hard work and the stats to prove it, and those who want a little of both.

 3. Try Something New